keechma/keechma/guides/04-entitydb.md

 ;; Returns {:id 1 :username "retro"}
 ```

-When you access the nested relation stored in EntityDB, it will be wrapped inside the function.
+When you access a nested relation stored in EntityDB, it will be wrapped inside a function.
 This ensures that circular relations can be resolved.

 ### One to Many relations